luxc1101/raspi-usb-sim/README.md

 ##### Router
 >
 > **Hint**:
-> if WiFi network was changed, ssh (without file typ) and wpa_supplicant.conf (with new WiFi ssid and password) should be firstly written into boots partition of micoSD card.
+> if WiFi network was changed, ssh (without file typ) and wpa_supplicant.conf (with new WiFi ssid and password) should be firstly written into bootfs partition of micoSD card.
 <details>

 - solution 1 (recommend)